 How much do they charge?

 You need to be able to afford the treatment offered.
 The cost of treatment should not inhibit your ability to eat and pay the bills.
 For those on tighter budgets, student clinics or community acupuncture clinics offer a low-cost option.
-There is a more in-depth discussion of cost here.

 Do they offer Health fund rebates?

 Whilst this may not be a decisive factor in finding the best local acupuncturist for you, it can help.
 Private health insurance coverage for acupuncture exists under extras.
 It is worth checking your policy to see if this may help offset some of the cost of acupuncture treatment.